According to my friend The Rev. Canon Richard Tanner, being a "Christian" means being,

 to engage in the work of Christ."

-Spiritual maturity is possible when all these elements are combined in a person.
+When these three elements combine in a person, spiritual maturity is possible.
 The Christian life involves all three aspects.
-A good definition of what is a Christian is especially important for Protestant Christians who lay great stress on individual response and personal commitment to Jesus Christ as Savior and Lord.✞
+A good definition of what is a Christian is especially important for all of us who lay great stress on individual response and personal commitment to Jesus Christ as Savior and Lord.✞

-Third, it means being "people orientated."
+Third, being a Christian means being "people orientated."
 Christians need to seek to reach others to share the Good News with them by all possible means.
-Spiritually we need to eat solid food rather than just drinking milk.
-In Hebrews 5.13-14 the writer explains, "Anyone who lives on milk, being still an infant, is not acquainted with the teaching about righteousness.
+We are encouraged to strive for spiritual maturity.
+We need to eat solid food rather than just drinking milk.
+In Hebrews 5.13-14, the writer explains, "Anyone who lives on milk, being still an infant, is not acquainted with the teaching about righteousness.
 But solid food is for the mature, who by constant use have trained themselves to distinguish good from evil."
 Saint Paul adds that everything a mature Christian does should be out of love.
-In Philippians 1.15-16a he writes, "It is true that some preach Christ out of envy and rivalry, but others out of goodwill.
+In Philippians 1.15-16a, he writes, "It is true that some preach Christ out of envy and rivalry, but others out of goodwill.
 The latter do so out of love."✞

 The solitary individual believer who shivers in a dark prison cell and two thousand worshippers in a cavernous cathedral both know Christ's indwelling!
 When this personal indwelling happens in someone's heart, that person will never be the same again.
 A spiritual implosion destroys the old to create the new!
-God's chain reaction detonates atomically in our cells when we became part of the Mystical Body of Christ.
+God's chain reaction detonated atomically in our cells when we became part of the Mystical Body of Christ.
 Dr. Paul Brand (1914-2003) was a medical doctor and surgeon and a leader in developing tendon transfers for those with leprosy.
 He was a great Christian man of God who toiled to make life better for the most severely disabled.
 He echoed Jesus' compassion in his own life.
-He suggests in one of his books, "As a result of this stuff-exchange, we carry within us not just the image of, or the philosophy of, or faith in, but the actual substance of God."✞
+He suggests, "As a result of this stuff-exchange, we carry within us not just the image of, or the philosophy of, or faith in, but the actual substance of God."✞